-    A few years back I gave the key to my son Chip for his 36th birthday.
+Several years back I gave the key to my son Chip for his 36th birthday.

 My first license was issued in April 1973 at the age of 15.

 I really miss qso's with Ben on 40 and 80 meters back in the 80's.
 Hard to believe Ben and my Dad have both been gone more than 20 years now.
 All of that knowledge, gone...

 Great thanks go to my friend Paul Christensen W9AC.
 Paul and I met at about age 12 or 13 while we were both growing up in Joliet, IL and I hate to admit it but we met on cb radio.
 Paul already had a novice license at that time, (WN9JCG) Paul was eager to help me get a license as well.
 Paul sent a lot of code to me on his touchtone telephone in order to help me get my code speed up.
 I taught Morse Code to my wife, son and daughter on a J38 key Paul had given to me in 1971 or early 1972.
 Made my first contact on a Johnson Viking 2 at Paul's house.

-During this timeline I met Jim Clark WA9YRV (most recently KW9X sk) at a meat locker in Plainfield where my dad was fortunately purchasing a half beef as was Jim.
+During this timeline I met Jim Clark WA9YRV (most recently KW9X sk) at a meat locker in Plainfield Illinois where my dad was fortunately purchasing a half beef as was Jim.

 Jim gave the novice test to me in the fall of 1972.
 I took the 5wpm code test from a 45rpm record that Jim had on hand.
 Made my first 3rd Party qso on Jim's Drake TR4.
 I remember that day vividly, that cool blue glow of the TR4.

 It's funny how life events work.

-I feel fortuate to have had these people and this hobby positively inflence the way I have conducted my life for the past 40 years.
+I feel fortuate to have had these people and this hobby positively inflence the way I have conducted my life for the past 40+ years.